chamankang/ktc-monitor/README.md

-TLC monitor cook which includes collectd, graphite and sensu cooks.
+Monitoring TLC which includes collectd, graphite and sensu cooks.